edgedelta/docs/docs/installation/helm.md

   key: "ed-api-key"
 ```

-You need to create API-KEY as a Kubernetes secret using command below:
+You need to create **API-KEY** as a Kubernetes secret.
+Review the following example:

 ```text
 kubectl create namespace edgedelta kubectl create secret generic ed-api-key --namespace=edgedelta --from-literal=ed-api-key="API-KEY"
 ```

+> **Note**
+>
-You can also add environment variables or refer secrets as environment variables using commented samples in the values.yml file.
+> You can also add environment variables or refer secrets as environment variables using commented samples in the values.yml file.
+For additional environment variables, you can download and edit [https://edgedelta.github.io/k8s/edgedelta-agent.yml](https://edgedelta.github.io/k8s/edgedelta-agent.yml).
+To learn more, review the [Environment Variables](https://docs.edgedelta.com/installation/environment-variables/) document, specially the **Examples - Kubernetes (yml configuration) section**.

-Use below command to install helm chart using values.yml in the same folder:
+5. Use the following command to install helm chart using values.yml in the same folder:

 ```text
 helm install edgedelta edgedelta/edgedelta -n edgedelta --create-namespace -f values.yaml
 ```

-Output
+6. Review the following output:

 ```text
 NAME: edgedelta